 This page provides details about servers that provide free Heurist services for small to medium databases.

-For those who wish to get started with Heurist immediately and/or do not have access to a free service through their university or national research infrastructure, we provide a free service (listed below) for small to medium databases (up to a couple of hundred thousand records and not too much image data).
+For those who wish to get started with Heurist immediately and/or do not have access to a free service through their university or national research infrastructure, we provide a free service (listed below) for small to medium databases.

 Heurist can be easily installed on Linux servers (scripted for Debian, Ubuntu and Redhat; other flavours and Windows may require manual intervention) including virtual servers such as the Australian NeCTAR Research Cloud.
 Please contact the server owner to determine service conditions (e.g. security, backup, limits on usage etc.).